Egeria

 Water spirits and counsel-givers where sacred landscape meets Roman civic myth.

 Egeria is a Roman nymph or Camena associated with sacred springs and counsel.
-Tradition links her to Numa Pompilius, Rome's second king.
+Tradition links her to Numa Pompilius, Rome's second king — the quiet intelligence behind early Roman law and ritual.

-Juturna is a Latin and Roman water nymph connected with fountains, healing, and the mythic world around Turnus and Aeneas.
+Juturna is a Latin and Roman water nymph connected with fountains, healing, and the mythic world around Turnus and Aeneas — a spring that remembers war and offers relief in the same breath.

-Lara, also called Larunda or Muta, was a nymph who spoke too much and was punished with the loss of her tongue before becoming mother of the protective Lares.
+Lara, also called Larunda or Muta, was a nymph who spoke too much and was punished with the loss of her tongue before becoming mother of the protective Lares — silence as both wound and origin.